sammigachuhi/my_django/docs/09-creating-models.md

 from australia.models import Questionnaire
 ```

-Let's create an instance of our first questionnaire.
+Let's create an instance of our first questionnaire and fill some values.

 ```
 first_questionnaire = Questionnaire(